Collective Security Treaty Organization: Military exercises

-CSTO Parliamentary Assembly
+Operational procedures

 Similar to NATO, the CSTO maintains a Parliamentary Assembly.
+CSTO employs a "rotating presidency" system in which the country leading the CSTO alternates every year.
+In order to deploy military bases of a third country in the territory of the CSTO member-states, it is necessary to obtain the official consent of all its members.

 Peacekeeping force

+The Collective Security Treaty Organization (CSTO) maintains a peacekeeping force that has been deployed to areas of conflict, including Tajikistan and Kyrgyzstan.
+The force is composed of troops from member states and is designed to provide stability and security in the region.

-On 6 October 2007, CSTO members agreed to a major expansion of the organization that would create a CSTO peacekeeping force that could deploy under a U.N. mandate or without one in its member states.
+On 6 October 2007, CSTO members agreed to a major expansion of the organization that would create a CSTO peacekeeping force that could deploy under a United Nations mandate or without one in its member states.
 The expansion would also allow all members to purchase Russian weapons at the same price as Russia.

-In January 2022, the CSTO deployed 2,000 of its peacekeepers to Kazakhstan.
+In January 2022, the CSTO deployed 2,000 of its peacekeepers to Kazakhstan to quell the local unrest.

 Collective Rapid Reaction Force

 On 4 February 2009, an agreement to create the Collective Rapid Reaction Force (KSOR) (Russian: Коллекти́вные си́лы операти́вного реаги́рования (КСОР)) was reached by five of the seven members, with plans finalized on 14 June.
 The force is intended to be used to repulse military aggression, conduct anti-terrorist operations, fight transnational crime and drug trafficking, and neutralize the effects of natural disasters.

 Belarus and Uzbekistan initially refrained from signing on to the agreement.
 Belarus did so because of a trade dispute with Russia, and Uzbekistan due to general concerns.
 Belarus signed the agreement the following October, while Uzbekistan has never done so.
 A source in the Russian delegation said Uzbekistan would not participate in the collective force on a permanent basis but would "delegate" its detachments to take part in operations on an ad hoc basis.